-Longitudinal joints are between lanes or widths of paving.
+Longitudinal joints are between the lanes and are the weakest parts of the placed mats.

 Poor Joint Construction

-- Premature Joint Cracking
+Premature Joint Cracking

-- Raveling
+Raveling

 - Crushed Aggregate

 - Lower Density

 - Segregation

+Potholes

 What is your biggest problem with constructing joints?

-Have you experienced joint related failures in your projects?
+Have you experienced joint related failures in your

+NECEPT projects?
+4

-Improperly constructed joints will allow for the intrusion of water which will lead to fatigue cracking and consequently total failure of the pavement system.
+Improperly constructed joints will allow for the intrusion of water which will lead to moisture induced damage, fatigue cracking, and potholes.
+If not fixed, the joint failure may consequently result in total failure of the pavement.

 Excessive overlap can lead to crushed aggregate which in turn will lead to loss of bond and raveling.
 Unnecessary luting, incorrect overlap, and improper rolling techniques can all lead to lower densities, raveling, and eventual failure.